klaytn/klaytn-docs/docs/learn/computation/precompiled-contracts.md

 # Precompiled Contracts

 Klaytn provides several useful precompiled contracts, none of which are state changing.
-These contracts are implemented in the platform itself as a native implementation which means they part of the Klaytn client specifications.
+These contracts are implemented in the platform itself as a native implementation which means they are part of the Klaytn client specifications.
 The precompiled contracts from address 0x01 through 0x0A are the same as those in Ethereum.
-The utility of precompiles falls into fours major categories:
+The utility of precompiles falls into four major categories:
     .
 Elliptic curve digital signature recovery.
     .
 Hash Methods
     .
 Memory copying